learn-co-curriculum/phase-4-creating-a-rails-api/README.md

 up the code we need to create RESTful routes and CRUD functionality for one single resource.

+## Check For Understanding

+Before you move on, make sure you can answer the following question:

+1. What are the steps you learned in this lesson to create a new Rails API project and get it set up to respond to a request for a resource?

 ## Resources

 - [The Rails Command Line](https://guides.rubyonrails.org/command_line.html)